Homebrew/legacy-homebrew/share/doc/homebrew/Maintainer-Guidelines.md

 probably be in Homebrew Cask instead.

 ### Naming
-The name is the strictest item, because we can’t change it afterwards.
+The name is important as it helps users find what they are looking for.
+It can be changed afterwards, but getting it right from the start should be the goal.

 Choose a name that’s the most common name for the project.
 For example, we chose `objective-caml`, but we should have chosen `ocaml`.
+(This has been rectified nowadays thanks to formula renames.)
 Choose what people say to each other when talking about the project.

 Add other names as aliases as symlinks in `Library/Aliases`.
 Ensure the name